AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/pass-metadata-dita-ot.md

     This file can be overlaid at: `/apps/fmdita/config/metadataList`.

-    To pass a custom property for which you have already defined the values, see [Use AEM Metadata in DITA-OT PDF output](https://experienceleaguecommunities.adobe.com/t5/xml-documentation-discussions/use-aem-metadata-in-dita-ot-pdf-output/td-p/411880).
+    To pass a custom property for which you have already defined the values, view [Use AEM Metadata in DITA-OT PDF output](https://experienceleaguecommunities.adobe.com/t5/xml-documentation-discussions/use-aem-metadata-in-dita-ot-pdf-output/td-p/411880).

 1. From the **Properties** dropdown, select the required custom and default properties.
 For example, select `author`, `dc:title`, and `dc:description`.
 These are the standard `metadata/properties` that gets created once we create a file.
 The selected properties are listed below the dropbox.